omiddeeplearning/PETRAS_PowerSPRINT/README.md

 ######################################################################
 # Papers
-Detailed information can be found in our paper in IEEE Internet of Things Journal:
+Detailed information of this code can be found in our paper in IEEE Internet of Things Journal:

 "A Deep Learning-based Solution for Securing the Power Grid against Load Altering Threats by IoT-enabled Devices" https://ieeexplore.ieee.org/abstract/document/10026883